Mookie Betts Preview, Player Props: Dodgers vs. Red Sox

-On Friday, Mookie Betts (.895 slugging percentage in past 10 games, including three home runs) and the Los Angeles Dodgers play the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
-First pitch is at 7:10 PM ET.
+On Saturday, Mookie Betts (hitting .568 in his past 10 games) and the Los Angeles Dodgers face the Boston Red Sox, whose starting pitcher will be James Paxton.
+First pitch is at 4:10 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-3 with an RBI) against the Guardians.
+He had a one-hit showing in his most recent game (1-for-4) against the Red Sox.

 Mookie Betts Game Info & Props vs. the Red Sox